 The dorms themselves are spotless and generally immaculate and well designed.
 The en suite bathrooms are equally impressive and I have honestly seen a lot worse in many more expensive hotels.

-It isn’t perfect of course, not every bed in the dorm I was in has individual power sockets for example, which can be a bit of a pain in the backside if you are on the top bunk and need to charge your phone whilst in bed, but this is really a minor niggle and only mentioned because I like to balance any review out with both positive and negative.
-This was the only negative I could find!
+It isn’t perfect of course, not every bed in the dorm I was in has individual power sockets for example, which can be a bit of a pain in the backside if you are on the top bunk and need to charge your phone whilst in bed, but this is really a minor niggle and only mentioned because I like to balance any review out with both positive and negative, and this was genuinely the only negative I could find!

 Given the attention to detail elsewhere, the large fridge in the dorms kitchenette, free liquid soap in the shower, free towels and extra pillows and bedding in the large wardrobes, any negatives are forgotten quickly.